 Really take a moment and think about it for a minute.
-The food you purchase at the local big box grocery store is most probably not locally grown, and more likely shipped in from hundreds, if not thousands of miles away.
-You don’t know what’s on the food, or what’s in it, how it was grown, or even the name of the farmer where it came from.
-You don’t
+The food you purchase at the local big box grocery store is most likely not locally grown and more likely shipped in from hundreds, if not thousands of miles away.
+You don’t know what’s on the food, or what’s in it, how it was grown, or the farm it came from.

 WHAT ARE YOU FEEDING YOUR CHILDREN?

-With all the chemicals, pesticides, GMO warnings, and regulations by goverment agencies, it’s a wonder that we can really eat anything at all without permission.
+With all the chemicals, pesticides, GMO warnings, and regulations by government agencies, it’s a wonder that we can really eat anything at all without permission.

 DO YOU REALLY HAVE A RIGHT TO EAT WHAT YOU WANT?

 So, do you think you have a right to eat what you want?
-Some American farmers are getting in trouble with the government (local, state and federal) for selling their food direct to the public.
-The FDA, USDA have rules and regulations that are meant to protect consumers from health issues related to consuming food that has not been properly processed.
+Some American farmers are getting in trouble with the government (local, state and federal) for selling their food directly to the public.
+The FDA and USDA have rules and regulations that are meant to protect consumers from health issues related to consuming food that has not been properly processed.